-Notwithstanding this general authorization to allot and issue our ordinary shares, we will be required to seek shareholder approval with respect to future issuances of ordinary shares, where required under the Nasdaq Stock Market rules, such as if we were to propose an issuance of ordinary shares that would result in a change in control of the Company or in connection with certain transactions involving the issuance of ordinary shares representing 20% or more of our outstanding ordinary shares.
+Notwithstanding this general authorization to allot and issue our ordinary shares, we will be required to seek shareholder approval with respect to future issuances of ordinary shares, where required under the Nasdaq Stock Market rules, such as if we were to propose an issuance of ordinary shares that would result in a change in control of the Company, which Nasdaq generally considers to occur where a stockholder acquires 20% of a company's outstanding ordinary shares or voting power, or in connection with certain transactions involving the issuance of ordinary shares representing 20% or more of our outstanding ordinary shares.
+Furthermore, our Board is bound by its fiduciary duties to our shareholders, which duties include requiring board members to act in good faith and in the best interests of the Company, to exercise due care, skill and diligence in the performance of their duties, and to avoid conflicts of interest.
+Accordingly, in connection with any future issuances of equity securities, our Board will need to conclude that any such issuance is in the best interest of our shareholders, including, without limitation, taking into account the dilutive impact of any such issuance on existing shareholders.